aspose-words/Aspose.Words-API-References/english/net/aspose.words/document/punctuationkerning/_index.md

 linktitle: PunctuationKerning
 articleTitle: PunctuationKerning
 second_title: Aspose.Words for .NET
-description: Discover the PunctuationKerning property: Enhance your typography by applying kerning to Latin text and punctuation for improved readability and style.
+description: Discover the PunctuationKerning property.
+Enhance your typography by applying kerning to Latin text and punctuation for improved readability and style.
 type: docs
 weight: 350
 url: /net/aspose.words/document/punctuationkerning/